pcafstockf/PokerFace/src/site/markdown/overview-dev.md

-This document is just a very quick, high level overview of the design, classes, and code for PokerFace.
+This document is just a quick, high level overview of the design, classes, and code for PokerFace.
 If you are looking for specifics of a paticular class or method, please consult it's Javadoc.

 PokerFace only deals with http/https protocols, and handles everything asynchrounously.
 Because of that this document will drop the HttpAsync prefixes and suffixes commonly used in `org.apache.http.*`.